lfucg/code-reviews/google-form-to-collect-simple-user-input.md

 ### Let's hide the form until someone clicks the `Is there anything wrong` link

-* Create the link above our iframe
+* In index.html, create the link above our iframe
+* Let's hide the iframe.
+Add the `style="display:none"` attribute to the iframe tag
+* Also add `id="feedback-form"` to the iframe tag

 ```
   <a class="feedback" href="#">Is there anything wrong with this page?</a>